John Wayne Gacy: Cruising years

 In addition to being the year his business expanded, Gacy freely admitted that 1975 was also when he began to increase the frequency of his excursions for sex with young males.
 He often referred to these jaunts as "cruising".
 Gacy committed most of his murders between 1976 and 1978, as he largely lived alone following his divorce.

 Although Gacy remained gregarious and civic-minded, several neighbors noticed behavioral changes after his 1976 divorce, including seeing him keeping company with young males, hearing his car arrive or depart in the early morning, or seeing lights in his home switch on and off in the early hours.
 One neighbor later recollected that, for several years, muffled high-pitched screaming, shouting, and crying had repeatedly awakened her and her son in the early morning.
 She identified the sounds as emanating from a house adjacent to theirs on West Summerdale Avenue.

 1976

 One month after his divorce was finalized, Gacy abducted and murdered 18-year-old Darrell Samson.
 He was last seen alive in Chicago on April 6, 1976.
 Gacy buried him under the dining room, with cloth lodged in his throat.
 On May 14, 15-year-old Randall Reffett disappeared shortly after returning home from a dental appointment.
-Hours after Reffett was last seen by his family, 14-year-old Samuel Stapleton vanished as he walked home from his sister's apartment.
+Hours after Reffett was last seen, 14-year-old Samuel Stapleton vanished as he walked home from his sister's apartment.
 He and Reffett were close acquaintances; they were buried together in the crawl space, and investigators believe the two were murdered the same evening.